Strategic National Stockpile: Cold War era

 During the first decade of the Cold War, the United States accumulated a civil defense medical stockpile at 32 storage facilities.
 The supplies began to degrade in the 1960s, and were disposed of and the stockpile program closed in 1974.

 Clinton administration

 In April 1998, President Bill Clinton read the Richard Preston novel The Cobra Event, a fiction book about a mad scientist spreading a virus throughout New York City.
 As a result, Clinton held a meeting with scientists and cabinet officials to discuss the threat of bioterrorism.
 He was so impressed that he asked the experts to meet with senior-level aides at the Department of Defense and in the Department of Health and Human Services.
 At that time, the government had stockpiles of medications for military personnel, but did not have them for civilians.
 Shortly after, The Washington Post wrote that Clinton surprised many in Washington at how fast he and his National Security Council had moved to change that.
-By October, Clinton signed into law a new budget of $51 million for pharmaceutical and vaccine stockpiling to be carried out by the CDC.
+By October, Clinton signed into law a new budget of $51 million for prescription drugs and vaccine stockpiling to be carried out by the CDC.